marctrup/Rentalvaluepredictions/README.md

 ## Project Structure

-- `data/`: Contains the dataset used for training.
+- `data/`: Contains the Kaggle dataset used for training the models
 - `notebooks/`: Jupyter Notebooks for data exploration, model training with various models, and hyperparameter tuning.
 - `docs/`: Documentation, including the model card and datasheet.